panospet/small-api/README.md

 After this step, our MySql has products and categories ready to work with.
 Additionally, Redis has two keys, `product` and `category`, with their IDs as keys and their JSON representation as values.

+#### Concerning Redis caching
+*For testing purposes, in the above steps I decided to cache all products/categories to Redis individually.
+This practically means that, if there are millions of them, the memory consumption might increase a lot.
+You can read more at the "Caching drawbacks" section at the end of this readme file.*

 ### Create User
 We need to create a user who's able to perform POST, PUT, DELETE requests.
 To do that, simply run:
 ```